darklang/docs/docs/first-function.md

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/functionspace.png)

-Functions are re-usable and do not sit on the main canvas.
-It can be called from any handler.
+Functions do not live on the main canvas.
+They are reusable and can be called from any handler.

 This function does not have any parameters.
-If the function did have parameters, when called, it would have blanks for the parameters & their types.
+When you add parameters, the editor will automatically create blanks for the arguments in all the call-sites.

-10. Go back to the primary canvas via the sidebar, the mini-map, or a reference (like the yappingSheep REPL).
+10. Go back to the primary canvas via the sidebar, the mini-map, or a reference on the right-hand-side of the function.
 Once back, create a new HTTP GET handler and call the function.
-This creates an endpoint that contains our daily reports.
+This creates an API endpoint which returns the daily reports.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/functioncall.png)